 The second is a region B (locked) Blu-Ray, compatible for the U.K., Europe, and Australia.
 It has become available from Masters of Cinema.
 The picture here is a bit lighter but retains more highly important information on the sides of the frame.

-More information including ordering from Amazon U.S. (top) and Amazon U.K. (bottom) can be obtained by clicking of either of their respective images.
+More information including ordering from Amazon U.S. (top) and Amazon U.K. (bottom) can be obtained by clicking on either of the above respective images.